distant-storm/glyphy-board/README.md

 - Image Upload: Upload and display any image from your browser
 - Newspaper: Show daily front pages of major newspapers from around the world
-- Clock: Customizable clock faces for displaying time
-- AI Image: Generate images from text prompts using OpenAI's DALL·E
-- AI Text: Display dynamic text content using OpenAI's GPT-4o text models
-- Weather: Display current weather conditions and multi-day forecasts with a customizable layout
-- Calendar: Visualize your calendar from Google, Outlook, or Apple Calendar with customizable layouts

 And additional plugins coming soon!
 For documentation on building custom plugins, see [Building InkyPi Plugins](./docs/building_plugins.md).